treyhunner/treyhunner.github.com/source/_posts/2019-05-21-python-builtins-worth-learning.markdown

 >>> thing = Thing()
 ```

-The `hasattr` function allows us to check whether the object *has* a certain attribute:
+The `hasattr` function allows us to check whether the object *has* a certain attribute (note that `hasattr` [has some quirks](https://hynek.me/articles/hasattr/), though most have been ironed out in Python 3):

 ```pycon
 >>> hasattr(thing, 'x')